 Tiny little coin pouches are so fun to sew and maybe even more fun to stuff!
 This little coin pouch tutorial makes a perfectly sized mini pouch that is great for using as a little wallet.

 The coin pouch tutorial is very similar to the basic zipper pouch tutorial but it has a little modification on the bottom to give it some shape.
+It’s a great project for a beginner.
 There is a free pattern download in this post, just print it out and get sewing!
 So if you’ve made a basic zipper pouch, these coin pouches will be a breeze!

 I definitely recommend making these in batches since they are just so cute!
 I’m using a longer zipper than required for these, I generally buy a big pack of longer zippers on Amazon so I always have a stash and then just trim them down as needed.
 But you only need a 5″ zipper if you are buying one to use.